 The 2in1 model is an adjustable carrier recommended for children from 68 to 98 cm (from approximately 6 months to 3 years).
 I did not adjust the width of the back panel for Emilka, measuring approximately 85 cm (in fact, there is not much to adjust overall – the cord is only in the middle part of the back panel; therefore I would say that the real minimum size of the wearie would be something around 74 cm).
 On the other hand, she would still have some space to grow, both in the vertical and horizontal direction.
 What I want to praise very much about this carrier is the position of the wearie – the cut of the back panel is great and even a big wearie sits in a deep pocket, with her/his legs perfectly supported – A+ for this!

-As to the comfort for the wearer, it was not much of a surprise for me.
-The extra-soft waist belt is really too soft for me, wrinkles just after looking at it (you can tell at the first sight because the wrap is already permanently wrinkled) and although it is sewn through (the stitches form the word “eli” which is witty and cute in my opinion), it does not solve much and the waist belt bends instantly.
-If I had a lighter wearie the waist belt could probably be comfortable, but with the 11 kg my back was sore after a short walk.
+As for the comfort for the wearer, it was not much of a surprise for me.
+The extra-soft waist belt is really too soft for me, it wrinkles just after looking at it (you can tell at the first sight because the wrap is already permanently wrinkled) and although it is sewn through (the stitches form the word “eli” which is witty and cute, in my opinion), it does not solve much and the waist belt bends instantly.
+If I had a lighter wearie, the waist belt could probably be comfortable, but with the 11 kg my back was sore after a short walk.
 The padding of the shoulder straps is also very soft and the wrap is also wrinkled, same as in case of the waist belt.
 I would prefer if they were padded more and the padding was a bit harder, too.
 I felt Emilka’s weight on my shoulders after a while quite a lot even with the shoulder straps crossed (I must confess I did not even dare to wear them without crossing).
 When wearing them crossed, I missed the bidirectional buckles (oh yes, the goddamned tightening of the straps backwards!) and the possibility to detach the chest buckle.

 Wearing on the back is a problem of many carriers, usually because it is impossible to position the wearie high enough so that s/he can see over the wearer’s shoulder.
 Well, I had this problem with Eli, too.
 But this matter is no real deal breaker for me.